jdcyin/jdcyin.github.io/_projects/2dwriting.md

 ---
 layout: project
-title: 'Hydejack Site'
+title: '2D-Writing'
-caption: Dogfooding Hydejack to sell Hydejack.
+caption: A tool designed to help writers write smarter.
 description: >
-  While Hydejack is built for personal sites, it's versatility allows it to be used a product page as well.
+  2D-Writing is a tool designed to help writers add clarity to sentences for argumentative writing pieces.
+It was built with classmates Antoine de Saint German (Ph.D., Mathematics, HKU) and Hidetoshi Tominaga (Master's in Architecture, HKU)
-date: '01-01-2016'
+date: '01-01-2021'
 image:
   path: /assets/img/projects/hydejack-site.jpg
   srcset: